-A smart devise, might be a tablet, smart phone or microcontroller with proper peripheries.
+An NFC-Based medical assisting system is implemented as a special case of such assisting systems.
+The system is implemented on a smart devise, which might be a tablet, smart phone or micro-controller with proper peripheries.
 The system has the ability of reading and writing NFC tags encapsulated in the medicine packages.
 Additionally the system is so implemented, that it fetches entries from a pre-saved medicine data base according to the ID of the scanned medicine.
 The organizer gives then either feedback to the computer system in order to display the doses of the detected medicine or it displays it in its own screen.
 The organizer gives alarm if the time of the next taking is elapsed or if the next taking of this medicine is taking place prematurely.